 I didn’t even realize how much of a hit this was until we were under quarantine for 7 days and the boys kept laying on the balcony and staring at the clouds.
 It was so sweet and heartwarming.
 If you are stuck at home with just a balcony, try this out for sure.
 It’s really fun to make up characters and figures in the clouds with the littles!

 Toddler Play at Home: Crayon on a string or in a box

 This was a super cute idea from one of our amazing followers!
 Tie a string around a crayon or marker and attach it to a box.
-The little can then color and you won't' have to worry too much about them running to your walls and going nuts while you use the bathroom haha.
-Another great idea is to get a huge box and then sit you little inside and just let them go wild with a bunch of crayons and markers!!
+The little can then color and you won’t have to worry too much about them running to your walls and going nuts while you use the bathroom haha.
+Another great idea is to get a huge box and then sit your little one inside and just let them go wild with a bunch of crayons and markers!!
 I like to cut out little holes like windows so they can feel like they are in a house built just for them!